qiankanglai/ImagePicker/README.md

 ImagePicker
 ===========

-ImagePicker utility for cocos2d-x 3.0 (Android and iOS).
+ImagePicker utility for cocos2d-x 3.0.

 This utility lets you load images from device gallery and load it to your application as a Texture2D.
 You may draw Sprite with this texture or use it in other ways.